How exactly will buses work if part of Monroe Street loses a lane? We asked STA

 , STA plans to reduce the number of bus stops on that mile long stretch.

-"In that affected construction area, we’ve already planned to reduce it from three stops to two stops," says STA Spokesman Brandon Rapez-Betty.
+"In that affected construction area, we’ve already planned to reduce it from [four] stops to [three] stops," says STA Spokesman Brandon Rapez

+an average of seven times a week on that stretch of Monroe.
+Bikes are loaded on the buses about 15 times a week.)

-"As with all of our high-performance transit infrastructure, the goal is to help transit move quickly," Rapez-Betty says.
+"As with all of our high-performance transit infrastructure, the goal is to help transit move quickly," Rapez

 However, STA doesn't actually currently have the funding to build that sort of infrastructure along Monroe.
 The recent tax hike would pay for operation costs, but not construction costs.